My father

 hall hot spot of the time, the alternating bands would spend their break times in Scott's Buffet and in one of these breaks

-to purchase a second hand John Grey drum kit.
+now enabled me to purchase a second hand John Grey drum kit.
 Dad thought I was demented.
-I did gigs in a quartet most weekends, often carrying
+I did gigs in a quartet most

-with the clarinet and trombone. - both doomed.
+and trombone. - both doomed.
 Dad would shake his head in disgust, You should have learnt a trade boy.
-His
+Mum and dad

 the lead alto in the Oscar Rabin Band.
 Being an avid modern jazz fan, I tended to run long before I could walk